jlj77/jointwt.org/content/compare.md

 - Tag and search for twts by #hashtag or @mention
 - Upload media, small photos and have them displayed inline with your twts

-YOu can also update your profile, say a little about yourself, upload a mug shot (_or if you don't we'll create an automated avatar for you!_).
+You can also update your profile, say a little about yourself, upload a mug shot (_or if you don't we'll create an automated avatar for you!_).

 **Unlike** Twitter™ however: